-Par-cook bacon for 15 minutes in a preheated oven.
+Par-cook bacon for 15 minutes in a preheated oven on top rack.
 Set timer for 15 minutes.

-While bacon is cooking, combine hash brown, 1/2 cup parmesan cheese, salt, paprika, and parsley together in a medium bowl.
-Toss in kale and give a quick toss but don't over mix.
+While bacon is cooking, combine hash brown, 3/4 cup cheese, salt, paprika, and parsley, and garlic powder together in a large bowl.
+Toss in kale and combine but don't over mix.

 When timer goes off after 15 minutes, remove sheet pan from the oven.
 Using tongs, remove bacon from sheet pan onto a plate.
 Carefully pour out excess bacon grease from the pan onto a small jar for other uses, reserving 2-3 tablespoons on the pan for the hash browns.